grafana/mimir/docs/sources/tools/mimirtool/_index.md

 ## Commands

-Filller...
+The following sections outline the commands that you can run against Grafana Mimir and Grafana Cloud Metrics.

-### Alertmanager commands
+### Alertmanager

-The following commands interact with Grafana Mimir alertmanager configuration and alert template files.
+The following commands interact with Grafana Mimir Alertmanager configuration and alert template files.

 #### Get configuration